Faroe Islands: A journey across 7 beautiful places is written by Sarah Green.

 Mykines is a fun narrow Faroese island with only 10 permanent inhabitants.
 The boat ride here takes 45 minutes, and from the port you can walk all the way out to the lighthouse on the western tip of the island.
 On the way you will pass a colony of the world's probably cutest birds; the puffins with the mournful eyes and colorful beaks.

-The colony consists of several hundred birds, which are fun to watch as they tumble in from the sea with their beaks full of small fish.
+The colony consists of several hundred birds, which are fun to watch when they come tumbling in from the sea with their beaks full of small fish.
 The walk takes about an hour.
-You can sail to Mykines from the port of Sørvágur, located on the island of Vágar.
+You can sail to Mykines from the port of Sørvágur, which is located on the island of Vágar.

 The waterfall at Gásadalur

-For many years you had to hike across the mountain to get to the small town of Gásadalur, which means Gåsedalen in Danish.
-But since 2004 it has been possible to drive here through a tunnel.
-What luck, because the place is simply so beautiful.
+For many years, you had to hike over the mountain to get to the small town of Gásadalur, which means Goose Valley in Danish.
+But since 2004, you have been able to drive here through a tunnel.
+It's a blessing, because the place is simply so beautiful.

-Below the settlement, the waterfall Múlafossur runs beyond the cliff and into the sea.
+Below the settlement, the Múlafossur waterfall flows over the cliff and into the sea.
 If the wind is strong enough, the waterfall blows sideways or almost vertically up again.
-Here you can really experience the wild forces of nature, for which the Faroe Islands are so famous.
+Here you can really experience the wild forces of nature that the Faroe Islands are so well known for.

 The Wizard's Finger

-In the town of Sandavágur, a sign and a path lead you on the trail of the cliff Trøllkonufingur - 'Troldkonens Finger'.
-From the small car park, it is only a 15-minute walk to the dramatic rocky shore, where one finger of the petrified sorceress sticks up the water like a 313-meter-high monolith.
+In the town of Sandavágur, a sign and a path lead you on the trail of the rock Trøllkonufingur – ‘The Finger of the Witch’.
+From the small parking lot, it’s only a 15-minute walk to the dramatic rocky coast, where one finger of the petrified witch sticks out of the water like a 313-meter-high monolith.

-A long narrow road winds through the Faroese nothingness.
-Everywhere, the black-and-white beach damage is darting around.
-They are called Tjaldur in Faroese and are the islands' national bird.
-When you arrive in the small village of Saksun, it is almost like having traveled back in time.
+A long, narrow road winds through the Faroese nothingness.
+Everywhere the black and white sandpipers dart around.
+They are called Tjaldur in Faroese, and they are the islands' national bird.
+When you arrive at the small village of Saksun at the end of the road, it is almost like having traveled back in time.

-A collection of small stone houses with grass on the roof and a small white church make up the village, which is beautifully situated on the mountainside overlooking the fjord.
-At low tide you can walk on the beach along the fjord and all the way out to sea.
+A collection of small stone houses with grass on the roof and a small white church make up the settlement, which is beautifully situated on the hillside overlooking the fjord.
+At low tide you can walk on the beach along the fjord and all the way to the sea.

 Tjørnuvík